terhechte/appventure/guides/keypaths/generic_settings/handling_settings.md

 }
 ```

 We take the original `keyPath` that was given to the `updateSettings` function first (i.e. `\Setting.profileSettings`) and we take the `item.keyPath`, which is the keypath of the current item (i.e. `\ProfileSettings.displayName`) and join them to `\Setting.profileSettings.displayName`.
-Now we can use this `joined` keypath to retrieve the value of the `idisplayName` property of the `provider` instance and perform another iteration.
-By implementing it this way, we can easily supported more nesting hierachies.
+Now we can use this `joined` keypath to retrieve the value of the `displayName` property of the `provider` instance and perform another iteration.
+By implementing it this way, we can easily support more nesting hierachies.

-So what's left is the code to use when our `value` is not another nested `SettingsProvider` but an actual value such as `String` or `Bool` (`displayName` or `shareUpdates`).
-Since we want to be able to change the value that is stored here (say from `true` to `false`) we do a run-time cast from this `keyPath` to a `WritableKeyPath` to figure out if we have an editable value.
+So what happens when our `value` isn't another nested `SettingsProvider` but an actual value such as `String` or `Bool` (`displayName` or `shareUpdates`).
+Since we want to be able to change the value that is stored here (from `false` to `true`) we do a run-time cast from this `keyPath` to a `WritableKeyPath` to figure out if we have an editable value.

 ``` Swift
 if let writableKeypath = keyPath as?
 WritableKeyPath<???, ???> {